renatoalvesjr/FullStack-Project/README.md

 # FullStack-Project
 A simple Full Stack project using Python that works with data manipulation and visualization using different libraries.
-The main objective of this project is to improve my knowledge of python itself while improving other aspects of data analysis, web design, database management and
+The main objective of this project is to improve my knowledge of python while improving other aspects of data analysis, web design, database management and full stack development.
 <br>

 ### Libraries